microsoft/azure-pipelines-jira/tutorial.md

 ## **Prerequisites**
 You must be a Jira site adminstrator to install the integration.

+The source control system must be connected to your Jira software cloud instance.
-[GitHub for Jira](https://marketplace.atlassian.com/apps/1219592/github-for-jira?hosting=cloud&tab=overview) application must be installed and connected to the correct accoutns and repositories in GitHub.
+In case you use GitHub, [GitHub for Jira](https://marketplace.atlassian.com/apps/1219592/github-for-jira?hosting=cloud&tab=overview) application must be installed and connected to the correct accounts and repositories in GitHub.
+For Azure Repos, you can install Git integration applications like [Git integration for Jira](https://marketplace.atlassian.com/apps/4984/git-integration-for-jira?hosting=cloud&tab=overview) or [TFS4JIRA Azure DevOps integration](https://marketplace.atlassian.com/apps/42296/tfs4jira-azure-devops-integration?hosting=cloud&tab=overview).

 You would need to [add Jira issue keys](https://confluence.atlassian.com/adminjiracloud/integrating-with-development-tools-776636216.html) to the commit or pull request messages for the information to be available in Azure Pipelines.

-This integration works when the team is using the following tools in their DevOps pipeline.
+This tutorial assumes the team is using the following tools in their DevOps pipeline.

 ![DevOps pipeline](./images/devopspipeline.png)